kadisoka/kadisoka-framework/apps/iam-standalone-server/etc/iam-server/secrets/README.md

   file to store registered clients.
 As the file contains clients' secret, it needs to be placed here.
 Create yours by copying `clients.csv.example` as `clients.csv` and start adding rows.
-- `jwt.key` -- a private key for use to sign JWT tokens.
-Currently it's limited to RSA.
-Use the command `openssl genrsa -out jwt.key 2048` to generate yours.
+- `jwt.key` or `jwt_ed25519` -- a private key for use to sign JWT tokens.
+  Use the command
+  `openssl genpkey -algorithm ed25519 -outform PEM -out jwt_ed25519.key` to generate yours.
 - `config.env` -- configuration for the service.
 For local execution, it's referenced by `docker-compose.yaml`.